 07292021_Dana Oldfather_140-brwn-vert-web.jpg

 Dana Oldfather is a painter who has exhibited in galleries and museums including Library Street Collective, Detroit, Zg Gallery, Chicago, Kathryn Markel Fine Art, New York, Red Arrow Gallery, Nashville, Abattoir Gallery, Cleveland, and moCa Cleveland.
-She was awarded the William and Dorothy Yeck Award for Young Painters, two Ohio Arts Council Individual Excellence Awards, a Satellite Fund Emergency Relief Grant from SPACES Gallery, The Warhol Foundation, and The Cleveland Foundation, and was a 2019 finalist for the Hopper Prize.
+She was awarded the William and Dorothy Yeck Award for Young Painters, two Ohio Arts Council Individual Excellence Awards, a Satellite Fund Emergency Relief Grant from SPACES Gallery and The Warhol Foundation and was a 2019 finalist for the Hopper Prize.
 Oldfather has been published in New American Paintings, Beautiful/Decay, and ArtMaze Magazine among others.
-Her paintings are found in many public and corporate collections in the US including MGM International, Bedrock Detroit, The Putnam Collection for Case Western Reserve University, The Cleveland Clinic, and the Progressive Art Collection.
+Her paintings are found in many public and corporate collections including MGM International, The Putnam Collection for Case Western Reserve University, The Cleveland Clinic, The Progressive Art Collection, and The Columbus Museum of Art.
 Dana Oldfather works and lives just outside Cleveland, Ohio with her husband Randall and son Arlo.

 Photo by Keith Berr